rw whether to READ or WRITE or maybe READA (readahead)

 any waiters.
 As client that needs a more interesting completion

-routine should call submit_bh
+routine should call submit_bh (or generic_make_request)

 directly.